 The people you hire — their personalities, beliefs, values, diverse skills and experiences, and everyday behaviours.

 Mission, Vision, and Values

-Clarity of mission, vision, and values and whether they honestly reflect the beliefs and philosophies of your organization, how inspiring they are to your employees, and the extent to which the mission, vision, and values are stable, widely communicated, and continuously emphasized.
+Clarity of mission, vision, and values and whether they honestly reflect the beliefs and philosophies of your organisation, how inspiring they are to your employees, and the extent to which the mission, vision, and values are stable, widely communicated and continuously emphasised.

 The manner in which communication occurs in your workplace.
 Importantly, the degree, type, and frequency of interaction and communication between leaders and employees, and managers and employees, including the extent of transparency in sharing information and making decisions.

 Don’t make the following mistakes